Table of Contents ×

 If you’re one of the second ones, TikTok might be your go-to marketing channel.

-Most brands use the platform not to sell their brand but to create top-in-mind awareness among their audiences using entertaining content.
+Most brands use the platform not to sell their brand but to create top-of-mind awareness among their audiences using entertaining content.

 TikTok is the place where users are introduced to new products and engage with their content.